jsoftware/api_java/readme.txt

     Windows: ./run-barebone.cmd ./run-jd.cmd
     Linux/Mac: ./run-barebone.sh ./run-jd.sh

-WINDOWS USERS:
+IMPORTANT:
-  before compiling the 2 examples, first change the full paths to J bin folder, shared library, and profile
+  before compiling, first change the full paths to J bin folder, shared library, and profile in
+    src/org/example/test/barebone.java
+    src/org/example/test/jdtest.java

-  change the value of JAVA_HOME to your own Java bin folder or comment the the if %JAVA_HOME% is already defined
+  change the value of JAVA_HOME to your own Java home folder or comment the the if JAVA_HOME is already defined

 // -------------------------------------------------------
 // put copy of com/jsoftware/j folder into your source code tree